wcko87/rabiribi-map-editing/docs/README.md

 [Rabi-Ribi Map Editing Main Page](https://wcko87.github.io/rabiribi-map-editing/)

 This is the detailed documentation for some of the more technical aspects of map editing (especially events).
-It's a little messy around here.

-Basically we store id tables miscellaneous notes around here.
+Basically we store id tables and miscellaneous notes here, as a reference.
 Click around the various files in this directory to look through them.

 ## Event Basics: